Australian Market Maintains Early Sharp Gains In Mid-market

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerNach Trumps Iran-Rede: ATX geht schwächer ins Osterwochenende -- DAX letztlich im Minus -- Wall Street schließlich uneins -- Börsen in Asien schlussendlich in Rot
+Börse aktuell - Live TickerIran-Krieg und Ölpreise im Blick: ATX und DAX schlussendlich mit Verlusten -- US-Börsen letztlich uneins -- Asiens Börsen schließen ohne große Ausschläge

-Der heimische sowie der deutsche Leitindex verbuchten vor dem verlängerten Osterwochenende Verluste.
-An der Wall Street ging es in unterschiedliche Richtungen.
-Die Börsen in Asien zeigten sich am Donnerstag mit Abschlägen.
+Der heimische Aktienmarkt sowie der deutsche Leitindex zeigten sich nach dem langen Osterwochenende schwächer.
+Die US-Börsen präsentierten sich uneinheitlich.
+An den Börsen in Fernost dominierte am Dienstag Zurückhaltung.